Smooth-E/monet-color-previewer/readme.md

 Monet Color Previewer is licensed under the [BSD 2-Clause License](./LICENSE).
 You can use it freely, but I do not give any warranties.
 Also, if you find this app useful, it will be nice of you to share it with others and not forget to give me a credit.

-This project also uses external resources which are: [JetBrans Mono Font](https://www.jetbrains.com/lp/mono/) and [Google Material Icons](https://fonts.google.com/icons?icon.style=Two+tone&icon.set=Material+Icons)
+This project also uses external resources which are: [JetBrains Mono Font](https://www.jetbrains.com/lp/mono/) and [Google Material Icons](https://fonts.google.com/icons?icon.style=Two+tone&icon.set=Material+Icons)